Ketaki-Patel/system-design/real-time-messaging-system.md

     - User3 is offline, but the message is already stored in Notification DB for retrieval when they reconnect.

 ## Extension to this architecture - Notification Service Platform
-  This architecture real time messagee processing we can easily extend and make it notification service platform by supporting notification delivery channel like
+  We can easily extend this real time message processing and make it notification service platform by supporting notification delivery channel like
   SMS, Email and Push Notificaton as well

 <img width="941" height="806" alt="image" src="https://github.com/user-attachments/assets/def4caa0-368e-4f9f-94e2-bbcac6838ba8" />